flyntcoal/wordpress/wp-content/plugins/form-maker/readme.txt

 **Select a Form.** Use this drop-down to choose the form, submissions of which you would like to publish.

-**Select Date Range.** You can display submissions from a specific date range.
+**Select Date Range.** You can display form submissions from a specific date range.
 Use this option to select **From** and **To** dates.

 **Select fields.** Use this option to choose which columns to show on the form.
 Uncheck the options, which you need to hide on front-end submissions.

 **Export to / Show.** These two settings are responsible for showing the rest of the attributes of front-end submissions.
 You can enable/disable **CSV/XML** export buttons, **Statistics, Views, Conversion Rate** and other additional information.

-After configuring all necessary options, press **Insert.** Publish your page with submissions, and you will be able to view them on front-end.
+After configuring all necessary options, press **Insert.** Publish your page with form submissions, and you will be able to view them on front-end.

+= Can I let users choose between PayPal or offline payments when submitting the form? =

+**Premium version** of this handy forms plugin has the features and functions to achieve this.
+You need to use **Conditional Fields** and **Payment Fields** of the plugin.
+Here are the necessary steps.

+Firstly, add one **Single Choice** field from **Basic Fields** of Form Maker plugin.
+It should contain the following two options:

+  * Pay with PayPal
+  * Pay offline

+Afterwards, add two sets of almost identical fields, one of them created with regular form fields, second - with **Payment fields.**

+Then you can set conditions from **Form Options > Conditional Fields,** if the user chooses PayPal, payment fields will appear, otherwise, regular fields will.

+The user will not be redirected to PayPal if they make their selections using regular form fields.

 == Changelog ==

+= 1.12.21 =
+*  Changed: DB field length.

 = 1.12.20 =
 *  Added: New file types for file upload field.